-The kits & reagents category dominated the blood screening market in 2019, on the basis of product type.
-This is because of the usage of these products during the first stage of the blood screening procedure and easy availability of numerous reagents.
-Further, the preference for the fast, specific, and reliable detection of transfusion-transmissible diseases (TTD) is also rising, which further drives the adoption of these products.
+The reagents and kits category, under the product type segment, held the largest market share in 2019.
+This was due to the requirement for these products during the first stage of the blood screening procedure and easy availability of several reagents.
+Besides, the high preference for fast, reliable, and specific detection of transfusion-transmissible diseases (TTD) also fueled the adoption of these products.

-Among the prominent trends in the blood screening market is mergers and acquisitions among the key players.
-For instance, in January 2020, F. Hoffmann-La Roche Ltd. and Illumina Inc. began a 15-year, non-exclusive partnership to promote the usage of distributable next-generation sequencing (NGS)-based oncology testing.
-Similarly, in April 2019, Ortho-Clinical Diagnostics Inc. introduced its D-Dimer assay under its MicroTip partnership assay program, in collaboration with Diazyme Laboratories Inc.
+Rising number of mergers and collaborations among key players has become a prominent trend in the market.
+For instance, in January 2020, Illumina Inc. and F. Hoffmann-La Roche Ltd. initiated a 15-year, non-exclusive partnership to encourage the usage of distributable next-generation sequencing (NGS)-based oncology testing.
+Likewise, in April 2019, Ortho-Clinical Diagnostics Inc. launched its D-Dimer assay under its MicroTip partnership assay program.
+This program was developed by the company in collaboration with Diazyme Laboratories Inc.